MrSquid25/SLAE/Assignment 3/README.md

 As it should be configurable to different payloads, we need to modify the original shellcode script.
 This is the key part of the script:

-        unsigned char egg_code[] = "shellcode" //Shellcode is replace with the content of objdump unsigned char payload[] = "eggcode+eggcode+Shellcode" //eggcode is the "egg/mark" injected into the nasm code.
+        unsigned char egg_code[] = "shellcode" //Shellcode is replace with the content of objdump unsigned char payload[] = "eggcode+eggcode+bind/reverse shell c code" //eggcode is the "egg/mark" injected into the nasm code.

         main()
         {